MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-.NET-and-COM-Objects--New-Object-.md

 ## Getting Warnings About .NET Framework-Wrapped COM Objects

-In some cases, a COM object might have an associated .NET Framework **Runtime-Callable Wrapper** (RCW) that is used by `New-Object`.
+In some cases, a COM object might have an associated .NET Framework **Runtime-Callable Wrapper** (RCW) that's used by `New-Object`.
 Since the behavior of the RCW may be different from the behavior of the normal COM object, `New-Object` has a **Strict** parameter to warn you about RCW access.
 If you specify the **Strict** parameter and then create a COM object that uses an RCW, you get a warning message: